-Best Dog Brushes For Shedding (Updated list for 2018)
+Best Dog Brushes For Shedding In 2018 (Top 8 listed)

 Pet hair is a problem that all owners have to put up with to a degree, but it can become increasingly difficult to see the lighter side of shedding during big molts of seasonal coats and blow outs.
 Some users may be happy enough to let nature take its course and deal with the mess left behind.
 Others are in need of a tool to remove the dead hair and make the issue as quick and painless as possible.
 This is where we find ourselves looking for the best dog brush for shedding.

 As you will see from the products we have highlighted below, there are some different styles of grooming brush available here.
 Each option provides a different approach depending on the coat type of the dog.
 Some may seems a little extreme, and others a little weak.
 That it why it is important to match the right brush to the right coat type.

 Deshedding tools like Furminators and rakes:

 These tools may seem like the ideal solution for heavy shedding pets, but they are best suited to fluffier, double coated breeds.
 These rakes strip the dead hair of undercoats.
 This removes the winter coat in one quick session.
 The approach is not advisable on single coated, short coated breeds.

 Dogs with single coats and shorter hair often do better with a softer comb.
 These tools have a series of short, rounded teeth that separate the hair, attract dead fur and stimulate oils in the coat.
 It is useless on thick coated dogs, but ideal as a daily tool on those that shed consistently.

 Mitts and other gentle tools:

 This tools can look a little too gentle to some owners.
 Yet, they are perfect for short coated dogs that shed more minimally.
 These easy-to-use options deal with stray hair in a gentle stroking motion.
 It is as fun for the dog as it is the owner.

 Best Dog Brush For Shedding In 2018 (Updated list)